strategicdata/pmhc-mds-spec/README.txt

 - Format of "#####0.##" for copayment isn't being checked.

 - Different versions of the SDQ require different items.
 Currently checks are not dependant of version of SDQ specified.

+- Can't get the following working in order to have a version of the first line:
+  "dialect": {
+    "header": true,
+    "headerRowCount": 1,
+    "skipRows": 1
+  },